Community Health's weak estimate drags down hospital operators

-Oct 22 (Reuters) - Shares of for-profit hospital operators slumped on Thursday, a day after Community Health Systems Inc joined market leader HCA Holdings Inc in estimating weaker-than-expected results for the third quarter.
+(Reuters) - Shares of for-profit hospital operators slumped on Thursday, a day after Community Health Systems Inc (CYH.N) joined market leader HCA Holdings Inc (HCA.N) in estimating weaker-than-expected results for the third quarter.

 Community Health on Wednesday estimated revenue of about $4.85 billion for the third quarter, hurt by lower hospital admissions.